Firearms and Ammunition Industry Economic Impact Report 2018

 The Firearms & Ammunition Industry is an Important Part of America’s Economy

-Companies in the United States that manufacture, distribute and sell firearms, ammunition and hunting equipment employ as many as 141,500 people in the country and generate an additional 159,623 jobs in supplier and ancillary industries.
-These include jobs in companies supplying goods and services to manufacturers, distributors and retailers, as well as those that depend on sales to workers in the firearms and ammunition industry.
+Companies in the United States that manufacture, distribute, and sell firearms, ammunition, and hunting equipment employ as many as 149,113 people in the country and generate an additional 161,795 jobs in supplier and ancillary industries.
+This include jobs in supplying goods and services to manufacturers, distributors, and retailers, and those that depend on sales to workers in the firearms and ammunition industry.

-These are good jobs, paying an average of $50,423 in wages and benefits.
-And today every job is important.
-In fact, workers in the United States face an unemployment rate of about 5 percent.
-This means that there are already nearly 8 million people trying to find jobs in the nation and collecting unemployment benefits.
+These are good jobs paying an average of $49,749 in wages and benefits.
+And today, every job is important.
+The United States currently has an unemployment rate of 4.32 percent.
+This means that there are currently 6,934,000 people trying to find jobs in the nation and collecting unemployment benefits.

 The Economic Benefit of the Industry Spreads Throughout the Country

-Not only does the manufacture and sale of firearms, ammunition, shooting and hunting supplies create good jobs in the United States but the industry also contributes to the economy as a whole.
-In fact, in 2016 the firearms and ammunition industry was responsible for as much as $51.3 billion in total economic activity in the country.
+Not only does the manufacture and sale of firearms and hunting supplies create good jobs in the United States, but the industry also contributes to the economy as a whole.
+In fact, in 2017 the firearms and ammunition industry was responsible for as much as $51.41 billion in total economic activity in the country.

 The broader economic impact flows throughout the economy, generating business for firms seemingly unrelated to firearms.
 Real people, with real jobs, working in industries as varied as banking, retail, accounting, metal working, even in printing, all depend on the firearms and ammunition industry for their livelihood.